-It seems likely that a comprehensive biomarker analysis will be required to identify the subgroup of patients with metastatic colorectal cancer who will truly benefit from treatment with an anti-EGFR agent.
+It seems likely in the future that a comprehensive biomarker analysis will be required to identify the subgroup of patients with metastatic colorectal cancer who will truly benefit from treatment with an anti-EGFR agent.

-Although metastatic colorectal cancer is primarily considered to be a genetic disease characterised by the sequential accumulation of genetic of genetic mutations, evidence now suggests that epigenetic alterations[56] add further complexity to pathogenesis, aetiology and prognosis of subgroups of the disease.
+Although metastatic colorectal cancer is primarily considered to be a genetic disease characterised by the sequential accumulation of genetic of genetic mutations, evidence now suggests that epigenetic alterations^[46] add further complexity to pathogenesis, aetiology and prognosis of subgroups of the disease.